jujunet37/CAM10-Astronomy-camera/README.md

 # CAM10-Astronomy-camera

-## This repository contains all files needed to build two differents monochrome Cam10 cameras with a resolution of 1280x1024.
+## This repository contains all files needed to build two differents astronomy monochrome Cam10 cameras with a resolution of 1280x1024.
 Original wiring diagram was made by grim from Astroclub.kiev.ua.
 CAUTION : For Autoguiding use the ASCOM version.
 The COM version is only for standalone use with the viewer.

 # Cam10 COM version :